← Back to Species Directory

 Fratercula arctica

-The Atlantic puffin is a diving seabird that depends on small schooling prey such as herring and capelin.
+Fratercula arctica, the Atlantic puffin, is a diving seabird that feeds on small fish and large zooplankton.

 Ecoregions